danielguerra69/espcap/README.md

 <li>Application - high level Internet protocol such as HTTP (http), DNS (dns), etc.</li>
 </ol>
 Packet layers reside in a JSON section called <tt>layers</tt>.
-Each of the layers reside in a JSON section of the same name.
-The protocol for each layer is indicated in the <tt>protocol</tt>
-field.
-The highest protocol for the whole packet, which is the application protocol if the packet has such a layer, is in the <tt>protocol</tt> field that is at the sam level as the
+Each of the layers reside in a JSON that has the name of the protocol for that layer.
+The highest protocol for the whole packet, which is the application protocol if the packet has such a layer, is indicate by the <tt>protocol</tt> field that is at the sam level as the <tt>layers</tt> section.
-<tt>layers</tt> section.

 Below is an example of an HTTP packet that has been truncated in the places denoted by
 <tt><-- SNIP --></tt>.